EPQ (Extended Project Qualification)

 - undertake a significant piece of research which should be excellent preparation for university study

-- develop their powers of analysis and expression
+- develop their powers of analysis, evaluation and expression

-- have an excellent command of one topic to quote on their university applications and discuss at interview
+- have an excellent command of one topic to quote on their university applications and to potentially discuss at interview

-- gain an extra AS Level in an increasingly competitive world.
+- gain an extra AS Level qualification in an increasingly competitive world.